Petar Veličković

 Reviewer duties

-I serve as reviewer and area chair (marked with *) for several major machine learning conferences, journals and workshops, always striving to provide the most actionable feedback possible.
+I serve as reviewer, area chair (marked with *) and senior area chair/action editor (marked with **) for several major machine learning conferences, journals and workshops, always striving to provide the most actionable feedback possible.
 My efforts have been recognised with best reviewer awards at all of the “big three” machine learning conferences: NeurIPS 2019, ICML 2020 and ICLR 2021.
-I have also been honoured to receive the Top Area Chair award at LoG 2022.
+I have also been honoured to receive the Top Area Chair award at LoG on three occasions (2022, 2023, 2024).

 Conferences